 The U.S. and Europe already account for nearly half the world's economic output and such an alliance could bring benefits to both sides of the Atlantic as well as making it easier to compete with China, a rising economic powerhouse.

 Generally free-trade agreements draw more support from open-market Republicans and business leaders.
 Democratic President Bill Clinton had to overcome fierce labor union and Democratic resistance to win approval of the North American Free Trade Agreement in 1993.

 Obama was accused by Republicans during last year's campaign of being too European in his thinking.
 Also, Europe is still confronted by even more dire economic woes than the U.S.

-The German economy, Europe's largest, shrank by a worse-than-expected 0.6 percent in last year's final three months, figures out Thursday showed.
+The German economy, Europe's largest, shrank by a worse-than-expected 0.

 Still, "the stars could well be aligned" this time for such a deal, said Michael Froman, the top White House trade expert.